abrennec/tbag_2021/03_audio_synth/readme.md

 ## Topics

-- Properties of Sound
-- Digital Audio Fundamentals
+- Additive synthesis
+- Substractive synthesis
+- Generative audio
-- Applications: Audio Processing and Production
+- Audio analysis - at a glance

 ## Learning Objectives

+Students know about the basics of sound and digital audio and are capable of processing different audio tracks in a DAW.

-- Students will learn what is sound and what kind of properties define sound.
+- Students will learn about sound synthesis and computer generated sounds.
-- Students will lean how to describe sound technically.
-- Students will learn what is meant by audio and audio technology as well as how sound is processed digitally.
+- Students will learn about waveforms, oscillators and different types of sound synthesis.
+- Students will get an overview of different audio programming languages and get an introduction to SuperCollider.
-- Students will learn how to work with sound in a computer and apply the theory practically.
+- Students will create their own sounds using both a synthesizer and an audio programming language.

 ---